-Meet the Search Engines
+Meet the 7 Most Popular Search Engines in the World

 A few valuable pieces on marketing on Facebook can be found at:

-- 6 Tips to Optimize Your Facebook Page
+- How to Completely Optimize Your Facebook Page by Victoria Edwards

-- 7 changes by Facebook that make it a real local search player
+- 7 Fundamental Facebook Advertising Tips for Small Business Marketers by Michelle Morgan

-Bing
+5. Microsoft Bing

 Bing replaced MSN Search as Microsoft’s answer to Google in 2009.
-Launching with just 8.4 percent of the search market share, they quickly crossed 10 percent, and in a deal later that year to power Yahoo search, rose to 28.1 percent.
+Launching with just 8.4% of the search market share, they quickly crossed 10 percent, and in a deal, later that year to power Yahoo search rose to 28.1%.
 In 2016, they added AOL to the sites they provide search results for.

-These additions made them a real contender and the latest data from Microsoft indicates they are now powering 33 percent of U.S. searches.
+These additions made them a real contender, and across all Microsoft products and properties, their market share gets closer to 25.7%.

-Bing has been making a lot of plays recently in the advertising space in their effort to catch up with Google, adding a number of features to Bing Ads – ranging from improving their AdWords import functionality to keyword match changes, as well as reporting improvement to bring their systems up-to-standard and help managers already familiar with AdWords to work in their system.
+Bing has been making a lot of plays in the advertising space in their effort to catch up with Google, adding a number of features to Microsoft Ads – though they are generally all in efforts to play catch up or bring their system in line with Google’s for import ease and manager familiarity.

 Pros & Cons

-While Bing doesn’t have the market share that Google has, it is respectable in many markets including the U.S. and U.K.
+While Microsoft Bing doesn’t have the market share that Google has, it is respectable in many markets, including the U.S. and U.K.

-Organically their algorithms aren’t as sophisticated as Google’s, making them easier to understand, predict, and optimize for.
-While this won’t be an indefinite state, it’s likely to be true for the next couple years.
+Organically their algorithms aren’t as sophisticated as Google’s though they’re making big moves in the AI space.

+This gap in sophistication tends to make them easier to understand, predict, and optimize for.
+While this won’t be an indefinite state, it’s likely to be true for the short-term future.

-Due to the lower traffic, there are less SEO pros vying for the top 10 positions and studying the algorithms providing good ROI for those who do.
+Due to the lower traffic, there are fewer SEO pros vying for the top 10 positions and studying the algorithms providing good ROI for those who do.

-On the ad side, there are less sophisticated systems to work with, however, Bing is clearly catching up quickly.
-Due to the lower volume and ease of setup from existing AdWords campaigns, the lower traffic can easily be made up for by the lower CPC.
+On the ad side, there are less sophisticated systems to work with.
+Due to the lower volume and ease of setup from existing Google Ads campaigns, the lower traffic can easily be made up for by the lower CPC.

+Though from experience, I do have to warn, their understanding of close variants would be laughable if it didn’t bleed so much money.

+That aside, the ROI can often be better on Microsoft Bing, though the number of conversions far lower.

-Note: This isn’t to say to simply copy your AdWords campaigns into Bing and be done with it.
+Note: This isn’t to say to simply copy your Google Ads campaigns into Microsoft Ads and be done with it.
 Each engine needs to be managed individually for its CPC and demographics (resulting in different conversion rates, etc.).
 However, copying campaigns can greatly speed up the setup process.

 Optimization Tips